 AIPS is a set of programs for the analysis of continuum and line VLBI observations involving one or more BB channel.
 These programs are available for a wide range of computer operating systems.
-See Section 25.1 for instructions on how to obtain this software.
+Section 25.1 gives contact information.
 Extensive on-line internal documentation can be accessed within AIPS.
-An entire chapter in the AIPS Cookbook provides useful "how-to" guidance for those reducing VLBI data.
-An AIPS Cookbook can be requested from Theresa McBride (see Section 25.4).
+An entire chapter in the AIPS Cookbook (NRAO staff, 1996) provides useful "how-to" guidance for those reducing VLBI data.